Frequently Asked Questions

-The awarding of scholarships start at the beginning of April and usually concludes by the end of August.
-After the application deadline has closed, you will need to monitor your Fresno State email to see if you have been awarded a scholarship.
+The awarding of scholarships start at the end of April and usually concludes by the end of August.
+After the scholarship application deadline has closed, you will need to monitor your Fresno State email to see if you have been awarded a scholarship.
 If you are awarded a scholarship, a congratulatory email will be sent to you stating the name and amount of the scholarship.
 The notification process does not include a notification to all applicants, but only to the selected recipients of a scholarship.

 Scholarships are available to all students who are incoming freshman, continuing or transfer (including out-of-state and AB540 students), undergraduate or graduate students who plan to attend Fresno State.

 Scholarship eligibility is administered by the university and qualifications vary according to stipulations of individual donors who provided funding for the program.
 Factors for consideration typically include scholastic achievement, academic major, involvement in school organizations, participation in community activities, and full-time enrollment.
 Depending on specific donor criteria these factors can vary, so regardless of your accomplishment, interests, or background, we encourage you to apply online for scholarships.